-Sherry weaves in the spirit, magic and integrity of the yoga teachings and the practice of self awareness into every class without taking it all too seriously.
-Each class is a celebration of life itself.
-Sherry is particularly drawn to the change that is experienced through yoga – the “play” within the body; to use breath and movement, to get to know her Self and her divine nature better; and to purify the body and mind so that true spirit has a place to call home.
+Originally from NYC, and transported from Los Angeles, CA, Sherry Sidoti-Rego has lived on Martha’s Vineyard, MA since 2002.
+She offers private and group yoga, teacher training, yoga retreats and one-on-one mentoring to many wonderful humans from around the world.
+Sherry weaves in the spirit, magic and integrity of the yoga teachings and the practice of self awareness without taking it all too seriously.
+Sherry is particularly drawn to the change that is experienced through yoga – the “play” within the body; to use breath and movement, to get to know ourselves and our nature better; and to purify the body and mind stuff so we can be more in our truth.
 Sherry is humbled by the process of unfolding – peeling through layers – and is stricken by the sweet power of quiet mind and seat.

-Sherry is a recipient of the 2017 Yoga Alliance Advanced Studies Scholarship.
-She is currently sitting as a member on the Teacher Trainers Working Group with Yoga Alliance's Standards Review Project.
-Sherry is also a Certified Recovery Coach through the CCAR Recovery Coach Academy©, an intensive training academy focusing on providing individuals with the skills need to guide, mentor and support anyone who would like to enter into or sustain long-term recovery from addiction.
+Sherry holds a BA in Anthropology from Hampshire College, a Masters Degree in Museum Education from New York University, is a certified Labor Doula through DONA International and is a Certified Recovery Coach through the CCAR Recovery Coach Academy©, an intensive training academy focusing on providing individuals with the skills need to guide, mentor and support anyone who would like to enter into or sustain long-term recovery from addiction.